greegus/vue-activity-indicator/README.md

 *Default: `"black"`*

 ### `opacity` (Number)
-An opacity of the icon, in range from 0 to 1.
+Opacity of the icon, in range from 0 to 1.

 *Default: `.35`*